June 24

 - 1977:

-- Bob Watson hits for the cycle to lead Houston to a 6 - 5 win over the SF Giants.
+- Bob Watson hits for the cycle to lead Houston to a 6 - 5 win over the Giants.
 Joe Sambito is the winning pitcher.

-- Before 54,940 at Yankee Stadium, Roy White launches a dramatic 2-out 2-run home run in the bottom of the 9th to give the Yanks a 5 - 5 tie with the Red Sox, and New York scores in the next inning on Reggie Jackson's bases-loaded single to win, 6 - 5.
+- Before 54,940 at Yankee Stadium, Roy White launches a dramatic two-out, two-run home run in the bottom of the 9th to give the Yanks a 5 - 5 tie with the Red Sox, and New York scores in the next inning on Reggie Jackson's bases-loaded single to win, 6 - 5.
 White's key hit comes after Bill Campbell retires the first two Yankees in the 9th and then Willie Randolph triples to bring up Bobby Murcer.
 Sparky Lyle picks up the win, handing Boston their first loss in eight games.
-With homers from Carl Yastrzemski, Butch Hobson and George Scott, the Sox set a major-league record of 33 homers in 10 games.
+With homers from Carl Yastrzemski, Butch Hobson and George Scott, the Sox set a major-league record of 33 homers in ten games.

 - 1978 - The Red Sox lose the first of two games with Minnesota, 5 - 4, to stretch their losing streak to five games.
-Rod Carew's 2-run double in the 6th inning, off Dick Drago, gives the Twins the 5 - 3 lead.
-In the nitecap, the Red Sox score four runs in the 6th inning to win, 4 - 2, overcoming the loss of starter Mike Torrez, who was tossed in the 1st inning for protesting a balk call.
+Rod Carew's two-run double in the 6th inning, off Dick Drago, gives the Twins the 5 - 3 lead.
+In the nitecap, the Red Sox score four runs in the 6th inning to win, 4 - 2, overcoming the loss of starter Mike Torrez, who is tossed in the 1st inning for protesting a balk call.
 Carl Yastrzemski drives home a run, collecting his 1,500th career RBI, and Carlton Fisk hits his 15th homer of the year.

 - 1979: